 During the high seasons, you will find Bariloche is full of Argentine families enjoying their vacation.
-Because of its picturesque landscapes and array of outdoor activities, Bariloche is one of the most popular destinations in Argentina, and it’s easy to see why.
+Because of its picturesque landscapes and an array of outdoor activities, Bariloche is one of the most popular destinations in Argentina, and it’s easy to see why.
 With stunning mountain views and sparkling blue lakes, parents will feel relaxed and kids of all ages will be able to enjoy themselves.
-Adventure will be just around the corner on this Argentina family vacation!
+The adventure will be just around the corner on this Argentina family vacation!

 There are plenty of outdoor activities to keep everyone in the family entertained year-round, making it an easy crowd-pleaser.
 For example, during the snowy months, you can spend your days skiing on some of the nicest slopes in the Andes like Cerro Catedral, and in the summer you can visit the beaches along the crystal blue lakes.
 Dare to dive into the icy water or hop on a kayak to explore the lake’s waters.
 There are also tons of campsites in the area, perfect for turning off your cell phone and opting for some good old-fashioned family bonding time.
 Be sure not to miss the huge selection of artisanal chocolates in the city center!

 Just north of Buenos Aires is Tigre, a small town on the Rio de la Plata.
-With less hustle and bustle than Argentina’s capital city, it makes for an ideal day trip for families.
+With less hustle and bustle than in Argentina’s capital city, it makes for an ideal day trip for families.
 You can take a boat tour along the river to see historic houses or take a swim in the region’s lakes (the water stays fairly warm year-round).
 A favorite option for younger kids is Parque de la Costa, a classic amusement park offering a fantastic selection of rollercoasters and water rides.

-The small riverside town is also known for its huge Feria Artensenal where you can pick up and assortment of traditional Argentine souvenirs including spices, leather goods, mates and more!
+The small riverside town is also known for its huge Feria Artensenal where you can pick up an assortment of traditional Argentine souvenirs including spices, leather goods, mates, and more!
 While in town, be sure to sample some traditional Argentine fare like empanadas or choripan, and dulce de leche or alfajores for a sweet treat while you’re there.
-The great part about Tigre is that the city is accessible by train (so no car needed!) and it’s located just about an hour away from Buenos Aires.
+The great part about Tigre is that the city is accessible by train (so no car is needed!) and it’s located just about an hour away from Buenos Aires.

 This natural wonder of the world can’t be missed!
 For sure an unforgettable Argentina family vacation is going to take place in this one-of-a-kind destination.
 The whole family will be amazed by the size and force of one of the world’s most impressive natural waterfalls, no wonder it’s a top destination in Argentina.
 When you enter the park, there are two main circuits—upper and lower, which include many winding trails you can take through the rainforest flora to explore and see different viewpoints of the falls.

-Stop by the Devil’s Throat, one of the most popular vantage points or take a boat tour to view the huge falls from below.
+Stop by the Devil’s Throat, one of the most popular vantage points, or take a boat tour to view the huge falls from below.
 Don’t forget to bring a towel or change of clothes — you’re bound to get wet!
 The park is full of exotic birds and colorful butterflies.
 Keep a lookout for coatís, friendly raccoon-like mammals!
 If you’re lucky, you might spot a wild toucan or even a jaguar lurking in the park.

-While Mendoza isn’t typically the first destination in Argentina that comes to mind when you think “family-friendly destinations,” the famed wine region actually attracts families and adventurers of all ages!
+While Mendoza isn’t typically the first destination in Argentina that comes to mind when you think of “family-friendly destinations,” the famed wine region actually attracts families and adventurers of all ages!
 Mendoza offers much more than its Malbec, and the astounding beauty of the surrounding Andes simply cannot be ignored.
-Head outside and spend some time hiking, biking, rappelling or zip-lining and more.
+Head outside and spend some time hiking, biking, rappelling or zip-lining, and more.
 If you go during the summer, you can trek the base of the highest peak in all of the Andes, Mount Aconcagua.
 Of course, many families also opt for ultimate relaxation and spend the majority of their time at whichever hotel or resort they’re staying at, taking advantage of perks such as spas, swimming pools, and room service!